 THANK YOU to the many volunteers, assistants, and donors who have made possible the annual Christmas Caroling Event with families from Community of Hope.
 Your generosity, trust, and compassion have been vital and are much appreciated.
 Bringing together homeless families and the elderly could not have been done without you and your support.

-The families affiliated with the Community of Hope and the volunteers from Global Harmony through Personal Excellence sing Christmas carols and holiday songs to the elderly at the Washington Center for Aging Services, a nursing home in northeast DC.
-As we carol through the halls, the children visit the elderly and hand out many homemade holiday cards.
-The residents are thankful for the attention and clearly touched by the goodness and humanity of the children.
+Every holiday season for the last 25 years, families affiliated with Community of Hope and volunteers from Global Harmony Through Personal Excellence sang Christmas carols and holiday songs to the elderly at the Washington Center for Aging Services.
+As we caroled through the halls, the children visited the elderly and handed out homemade holiday cards.

 The carolers then gathered to eat lunch, play games, and share stories.
 Global Harmony Through Personal Excellence was able to provide a beautifully decorated bag full of useful and fun gifts for each member of every family from Community of Hope as the event ended.
 One mother wrote us to say that her children had their best Christmas ever because of the generosity of everyone who supported this event.
 Our donors are awesome and generous.